icicimov/blog/_posts/2016-9-8-Building-VPC-with-Terraform-in-Amazon-AWS.md

 }
 ```

-Terraform does not support (yet) interpolation by referencing another variable in a variable name nor usage of an array as an element of a map.
+Terraform does not support (yet) interpolation by referencing another variable in a variable name (see [Terraform issue #2727](https://github.com/hashicorp/terraform/issues/2727)) nor usage of an array as an element of a map.
 These are couple of shortcomings but If you have used AWS's CloudFormation you would have faced similar "issues".
 After all these tools are not really a programming language so we have to accept them as they are and try to make the best of it.

 We can see I have separated the provider stuff from the rest of it including the resource so I can easily share my project without exposing sensitive data.
 For example I can create GitHub repository out of my project directory and put the `provider-credentials.tfvariables` file in `.gitignore` so it never gets accidentally uploaded.